kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 ### Deploy Redis <a href="#deploy-redis" id="deploy-redis">#</a>

 If you were following the main guide about Nodejs, you can't miss [this guide](https://cloud.google.com/appengine/docs/standard/nodejs/using-memorystore) about setting up your Redis in MemoryStore.
-But I figured it would be more cost-effective to **host my Redis in a Google Compute Engine**(GCE) which has, unlike MemoryStore, free quota.
-(Also [see this](https://github.com/ripienaar/free-for-dev#major-cloud-providers) for comparison of free quota across different cloud platforms)
+But I figured it would be more cost-effective to **host my Redis in a Google Compute Engine**(GCE) which has, unlike MemoryStore, free quota in certain aspects. ([See this](https://github.com/ripienaar/free-for-dev#major-cloud-providers) for comparison of free quota across different cloud platforms)

 #### Guide